paketo-buildpacks/rfcs/text/0029-semantic-versioning.md

 |    - Major<br>     (e.g. 1.1.1 -> 2.0.0) | Bump Major |
 <br/>

+An end-of-life dependency is one that has gone past the supported time frame of the upstream project providing those dependencies.
+It is no longer receiving updates and the publishing project no longer recommends it to be used.
+This only triggers a minor bump in the buildpack version because we believe most users should be no longer using an end-of-life dependency, so the risk of removing it is lower.

 #### Composite Buildpack
 | `Major` | `Minor` | `Patch` |